Wuhan Tianhe International Airport: History

-To replace the old Wangjiadun Airport and the larger, international Nanhu Airport, the Chinese government permitted plans to build a commercial airport in Tianhe Town, Huangpi District, Wuhan on 1 July 1985.
+To replace the old Wangjiadun Airport and Nanhu Airport, the Chinese government permitted plans to build a commercial airport in Tianhe Town, Huangpi District, Wuhan on 1 July 1985.
 The first term construction started in December 1989 and finished in April 1994.
 It initially operated domestic flights but later in 2000, the CAA re-designated it as an international airport.

 Nanhu Airport was the main airport of Wuhan before 1995.
-Although built in 1936 as a military airport and 1951 as a civil airport, it was located near the city center, and by 1994, air traffic had climaxed and the airport was too small to handle larger amount of passengers.
+Although built in 1936 as a military airport and 1951 as a civil airport, it was located near the city center, and by 1994, air traffic had greatly increased and the airport was too small to handle larger amount of passengers.
 The first international flight from and to Wuhan only started on Halloween 1992, when Wuhan-Vientiane route was opened.

-The airport was opened on 15 April 1995, and the old Nanhu Airport was closed in the same time.
+The airport was opened on 15 April 1995, and the old Nanhu Airport was closed at the same time.
 Any passengers still waiting at Nanhu Airport were immediately taken by bus to the new Tianhe Airport.
-Wangjiadun Airport still opened by that time, but mainly for military operations, then closed and demolished in 2007.
+Wangjiadun Airport was still open at that time, but mainly for military operations, and was closed and then demolished in 2007.

-The airport has expanded twice – first for terminal 2 and second for terminal 3, new control tower and the second runway.
+The airport has expanded three times – first for terminal 2 and second for terminal 3, a new control tower, and the second runway.
+The third expansion was started in 2022 and completed in early 2025, adding a third runway (3,200 meters long).
+Future plans include adding a fourth terminal, a satellite terminal, and potentially a fourth runway.
 Wuhan opened up to intercontinental flights when Air France began service from Paris on 11 April 2012, and two years later opened up to the United States non-stop when China Southern Airlines announced, in September 2014, a daily non-stop flight to San Francisco, originating from Guangzhou, operating with a Boeing 787 to begin 16 December 2014.

 On 23 January 2020, the airport was closed due to the 2020 Hubei lockdowns in response to the COVID-19 pandemic, where the first outbreak happened in Wuhan.
 The airport reopened on 8 April 2020 following a large-scale disinfection.